KIT-HYD/geostatistics_lecture/exercises/idw/README.md

 # Inverse distance weights

 This exercise is about inverse distance weights.
-You can upload one soultion as a course group.

 ## Task 1